 Of course, this is all done during the first week of the puppy’s life, usually between day 3 and 7.
 In addition, there’s been a lot of controversy and debate on the necessity and pain regarding this procedure.

-Unfortunately, both Doberman Pinschers and Rottweilers usually get their tails docked.
-There’s a long-standing belief that a docked tail leads to a safer working environment.
-And since both breeds are working dogs, they’ve been subject to docking for centuries.
+Unfortunately, both Doberman Pinschers and Rottweilers usually get their tails docked very early on.
+There’s a belief that a docked tail leads to a safer work environment.
+And because both breeds are working dogs, they’ve been subject to docking for centuries.

 The AVMA mentioned that there is currently no substantial scientific evidence to support these theories of a safer working environment for the dogs.